Concatenations of Terms of an Arithmetic Progression: Recurrence equations

-A holonomic recurrence equation (RE) is a linear homogeneous recurrence equation with polynomial coefficients.
-Although all the recurrence equations of this paper have constant coefficients, we use this general setting as an introduction to the solver used in Section \ref{sec3}, which still effectively applies if polynomial coefficients appear in such a case study.
-As observed in the introduction, from the use of the author's algorithm in \cite{teguia2021symbolic}, the formulas to compute Smarandache numbers of a fixed digit length right-concatenation are obtained as solutions of holonomic REs.
-Throughout this section, the index variable $a(n)$ will be used for arbitrary holonomic REs.
-Using the \texttt{gfun} package \cite{gfun} (procedure \texttt{listtorec}) with enough initial coefficients, we observe the following: \begin{enumerate} \item The holonomic RE corresponding to the 1-digit right-concatenation is
+A holonomic recurrence equation (RE) is a linear homogeneous recurrence equation with polynomial coefficients in the index variable.
+Although all the recurrence equations in this section have constant coefficients (C-finite), in \Cref{sec4}, we will see that only one is of minimal order.
+The other two equations can be reduced to second-order holonomic REs with polynomial coefficients of degree $1$.
+These observations will serve as a premise for our forthcoming proof in \Cref{sec4}, which shows that `{\it different holonomicity on an infinite sequence of range implies non-holonomicity}'.
+Also, the solver used in \Cref{sec3} effectively applies to holonomic recurrence equations.
+As observed in the introduction, from the use of the symbolic-computation algorithm from \cite{teguia2021symbolic}, the formula to compute Smarandache numbers for $1$-digit right-concatenations is obtained from solving a holonomic RE.